rfelten/yanh/README.md

 ## Usage
 - user needs to be have SUODers rigtjs
 - manupulate ap.config[] before ap.start()
 - run tests with arguments: (need to provide interfaces)
+- "Connection Refused - make sure that 'drone' is running at '%s' and the interface '%s' is up."

 ```bash
 $ tests/test_ap.py ap=wlxf4f26d0ec262 sta=wlx10feed1465e3
 ```